kengorton/ArcGIS2GPX/README.md

 The 2020 BMW RA Rally (https://storymaps.arcgis.com/stories/75ef83f01c424d95bf75a7e28d4d1608)

 The routes in this storymap were created using the Directions widget in the standard ArcGIS Online web map viewer.
-The itemIDs to those route layers are configured as parameters in the links in each of the 'Download GPX file' buttons in the storymap.
+The itemIds to those route layers are configured as parameters in the links in each of the 'Download GPX file' buttons in the storymap.

 If anyone is interested you can leverage a similar capability in your own storymaps or other applications using this function: